Transport of New Jersey

 Transport of New Jersey (TNJ), earlier Public Service Transportation and then Public Service Coordinated Transport, was a street railway and bus company in the U.S. state of New Jersey from 1917 to 1980, when NJ Transit took over their operations.
 It was owned by the Public Service Corporation, now the Public Service Electric and Gas Company.

 History

+20th century

 The Public Service Railway operated most of the trolley lines in New Jersey by the early 20th century.
 Public Service lines stretched from northeast New Jersey to Trenton, and then south to Camden and its suburbs.
 Major parts of the system were: